1988 Kansas State Wildcats football team

 The 1988 Kansas State Wildcats football team represented Kansas State University in the 1988 NCAA Division I-A football season.
 The team's head football coach was Stan Parrish.
 The Wildcats played their home games in KSU Stadium.
 They finished with a record of 0–11 overall and 0–7 in Big Eight Conference play, placing last in the conference.
 The Wildcats scored 171 points and gave up 448.

-This was the last season for Stan Parrish; Bill Snyder replaced him in 1989.
+This was the last season for head coach Stan Parrish; Iowa offensive coordinator and quarterbacks coach Bill Snyder replaced him in 1989.